Winnie09/Wenpin_Hou/index.md

 #### Research Interests
-As an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at [School of Medicine](https://medschool.duke.edu/), Dr. Wenpin Hou develops AI and statistical methods to decode gene regulatory programs from single-cell and spatial multiomics data.
+As an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at [Duke University](https://www.duke.edu/) [School of Medicine](https://medschool.duke.edu/), Dr. Wenpin Hou develops AI and statistical methods to decode gene regulatory programs from single-cell and spatial multiomics data.
 Her research aims to characterize developmental processes, uncover regulatory alterations in complex human diseases, and identify actionable targets for therapeutic intervention.

 Her group focuses on developing:
 - Statistical models for temporal and spatial dynamics in single-cell and spatial omics data